pocco81/true-zen.nvim/README.md

 " hi NORMAL guibg=#1e222a
 ```

-If you don't fit in either of the above cases/the fixes didn't for you, then disable BG interaction between TrueZen and NeoVim (your colorscheme in this case) with the `disable_bg_configuration` setting under the `ataraxis = {}` table.
+If you don't fit in either of the above cases/the fixes didn't work for you, then disable BG interaction between TrueZen and NeoVim (your colorscheme in this case) with the `disable_bg_configuration` setting under the `ataraxis = {}` table.

-If you already tried everything of the obove and *nothing worked* (which I doubt), then it's an issue with your Colorscheme, not a TrueZen.nvim one!
+If you already tried everything of the above and *nothing worked* (which I doubt), then it's an issue with your Colorscheme, not a TrueZen.nvim one!

 # 🫂 Contribute